eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 However, the topics of representation and delegation will be further discussed with Member States in the future and no decisions have been made yet.

-Who can be a User of a Wallet Unit depends on national law.
 The use of a Wallet Unit by citizens is not mandatory under the [eIDAS 2.0] Regulation.
 However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.

 ### 3.3 Wallet Providers